dbcook/openrocket-database/README.md

 any new motors.
 In 2020 I was told privately that the new FSI has ceased operation and that the FSI assets are again for sale.

-It's likely that the modified old stock kits sold at NARAM-58 are now exceedingly rare, as they were made legitimately under the FSI name but no more than a few tens of them exist.
+The modified old stock FSI kits sold at NARAM-58 are exceedingly rare, as they were made legitimately under the FSI name but no more than a few tens of them exist.

 FSI had printed catalogs that provided good data on tube sizes, which have already been incorporated into `tube_data.txt`.
 Catalogs were produced only sporadically, but the product line changed slowly.